popCoffee/Django-Data/README.md

 #### Background

 Electricity smart meters (in `data/consumption/<user_id>.csv`).
 We want to help an energy provider view and analyse this data.
-One of the ways we do this is to visualise aggregated data
+One of the ways we do this is to visualise aggregated data.

 Home page